Status Pages are available on Pro and Enterprise plans.

 Public Appearance of Status Page

-Here’s how you can configure and change the public appearance of your status page.
+Here’s how you can configure and change the public appearance of your status page.- Select the

 Public Appearance